Get the length of a Map in JavaScript

 // [1, 2, 3]

-// Increase size to 5
+// Increase the size to 5

 numbers.length = 5

-// [ 1, 2, 3, <2 empty items> ]
+// [1, 2, 3, <2 empty items>]

 ✌️ Like this article?
 Follow me on Twitter and LinkedIn.
 You can also subscribe to RSS Feed.